MicrosoftDocs/VBA-Docs/api/Excel.WorksheetFunction.Var.md

 - Arguments can either be numbers or names, arrays, or references that contain numbers.

-- Logical values, and text representations of numbers that you type directly into the list of arguments are counted.
+- Logical values and text representations of numbers that you type directly into the list of arguments are counted.

 - If an argument is an array or reference, only numbers in that array or reference are counted.
 Empty cells, logical values, text, or error values in the array or reference are ignored.